faiz501/p2p-chat/README.md

 ### Guidelines

 It is advised to never share the rooom ticket over unsafe communication channels.
-Ideally it is shared in person only to maintain privacy.
+Ideally it is shared in person only, to maintain privacy.
-The room can persist even after network changes but if a person leaves the room, the chats history is lost.
+The room can persist even after network changes.